-The beauty of it, for me, is the fact that, this image, as simple as it may seem, is a tool I use on a daily basis.
+The beauty of it, for me, is the fact that this image, as simple as it may seem, is a tool I use on a daily basis on consulting projects.
 It is a constant reminder of how my Business Development activities must be aligned and creating synergies with Sales, Marketing and Strategy.

 Example: The first thing I think about when looking at the line connecting Marketing and Strategy is, obviously, Strategic Marketing.
 But it also makes me think of how to plan and execute the marketing activities in order to ensure a smooth connection between strategy and marketing.
 The same is valid the other way around.
 What kind of input can marketing activities have for overall strategy?
 A lot!
 Especially when trying to innovate.